 Nagaland is among the seven North-Eastern states and is located in India’s farthest east side.
 The state is flanked by Myanmar in the east, Arunachal Pradesh in the north, Assam in the west and Manipur in the south.

 The state has considerable resources of natural minerals, petroleum and hydropower.
 It has unexploited reserves of around 600 million metric tonnes (MT) of crude oil and more than 20 MT of hydrocarbon.
 Moreover, the state has 315 MT of coal reserves and 1,038 MT of limestone reserves.
-Nagaland’s estimated hydropower generation potential is 1,574 megawatt (MW), while the state has a total installed power generation capacity of 154.87 MW.
+Nagaland’s estimated hydropower generation potential is 1,574 megawatt (MW), while the state has a total installed power generation capacity of 155.37 MW and the installed hydropower generation capacity in the state, as of April 2018, is 53.37 MW.

 The agro-climatic conditions in Nagaland provide commercial opportunities for floriculture and horticulture.
 The state has 650 indigenous species of medicinal and aromatic plants.
 The state is estimated to have the potential to produce 15,000 MT of honey and 100 MT of wax, which together could generate around US$ 100 million annually.
-Moreover, the production of honey during 2016-17 was recorded to be 0.45 thousand tonnes.
+Moreover, the production of honey during 2017-18 was recorded to be 550 metric tonnes.